Commercial content | 18+ | T&C's Apply

 The standard Huddersfield Town kit features blue and white striped shirts with white shorts and black socks.
 However, the colour of the shorts and socks has occasionally been altered, with blue shorts being worn instead.
 The colour of the socks has changed more frequently, with white, black and blue socks alternating as the seasons pass.

 When Huddersfield Town were first formed, the team wore white shirts with black shorts and black socks.
 This kit was then changed to red shirts, white shorts and red socks, before the standard colours of blue and white were adopted.

-The Huddersfield Town FC stadium is the John Smith’s Stadium.
+The Huddersfield Town FC stadium is the Kirkless Stadium, also known as the John Smith’s Stadium.
 The club moved into this ground in 1994, when it was known as the Alfred McAlpine Stadium.
 It then became the Galpharm Stadium before the stadium was renamed the John Smith’s Stadium in in 2012.